-Also in this Cebu Travel Guide, you will find other useful information on how to get to Cebu, where to stay in Cebu, getting around and the best time to visit!
+Also in this Cebu travel guide, you will find other useful information on how to get to Cebu, where to stay in Cebu, how to get around, and the best time to visit.

 Here is an overview of an ideal 5 Day Cebu Itinerary with my recommendations of places to visit in this order:

 - Moalboal (3 days)

 Cebu City is located on the Central East Coast of Cebu Island and I recommend spending the first day here upon arriving and exploring some of the Cebu tourist attractions in the city.

 From Cebu Mactan International Airport, it’s approximately a 30-minute drive to Cebu City and you can pre-book a transfer from the airport to your hotel.